Comment Periods Now Open

 DEP Finalizes Air Quality Permit Criteria for Unconventional Gas Well Sites

-The Department of Environmental Protection announced today that operators of unconventional gas wells will no longer be unconditionally exempt from seeking an air quality plan approval for well sites.
+The Department of Environmental Protection announced on Aug.
+8, 2013, that operators of unconventional gas wells will no longer be unconditionally exempt from seeking an air quality plan approval for well sites.
 Plan approval authorizes the construction and temporary operation of air emissions sources.
 Revised technical guidance, released by DEP today, explains that the agency may grant such operators a permitting exemption, provided that they implement controls and practices more stringent than federal rules.

 DEP Conducting Long-Term Marcellus Shale Air Monitoring Study in Southwestern Pennsylvania

-The Department of Environmental Protection announced today it has begun a long-term, one-year air monitoring study of Marcellus shale development.
-The study, which will take place in Washington County, will measure ambient airborne pollutants in an effort to determine potential air quality impacts associated with the processing and transmission of unconventional natural gas.
+The Department of Environmental Protection is conducting a one-year air monitoring study of Marcellus shale development.
+The study, in Washington County, would measure ambient airborne pollutants in an effort to determine potential air quality impacts associated with the processing and transmission of unconventional natural gas.